-Sigrun isn’t just the toughest Valkyrie in God of War: She’s the hardest enemy in the game.
-In this guide, we’ll show you how to defeat her in the Council of Valkyries.
+God of War Valkyrie Sigrun isn’t just the toughest Valkyrie in God of War: She’s the hardest enemy in the game.
+In this God of War Valkyrie guide, we’ll show you how to defeat Sigrun in the Council of Valkyries.

 Table of contents